 (A) The following sign requirements shall be met:

-(5) The "Board's" sanitary rules shall be posted in all clinics and classrooms.
+(3) The board's sanitary rules shall be posted in all clinics and classrooms.

 (B) The following advertising requirements shall be met:

-(4) Upon the request of the "Board", a school must promptly furnish the "Board" with a copy of any advertisement or solicitation.
+(3) Upon the request of the board, a school must promptly furnish the board with a copy of any advertisement or solicitation.

 (6) Any advertisement or piece of promotional literature written or used by a school holding a license with the board must carry the name and address as listed on its license.

-(8) Any advertisement or piece of promotional literature written or used by a private school including photographs, cuts, engravings, or illustrations in bulletins, sales literature, or otherwise must be completely truthful and must be prepared and presented in such a manner as to avoid leaving any false or misleading impressions with respect to the school, its personnel, its courses and services, or the occupational opportunities for its graduates.
+(8) Any advertisement, electronic messaging or piece of promotional literature written or used by a private school must be prepared and presented in such a manner as to avoid leaving any false or misleading impressions with respect to the school, its personnel, its courses and services, or the occupational opportunities for its graduates.

-(10) A guarantee of graduation for students or of placement for graduates shall not be promised or implied by any school, agent, or representative thereof.
+(9) A guarantee of graduation for students or of placement for graduates shall not be promised or implied by any school, agent, or representative thereof.
 No school in its advertising or through its representatives or agents shall guarantee or imply the guarantee of employment before enrollment, during the pursuance of the course, or after the course is completed.
 No school shall guarantee any certain wage, or imply earnings of its former students will be greater than can be documented.

-(13) All schools that advertise that they are endorsed by any business establishment, manufacturer, organization or individual engaged in the cosmetology field shall maintain written evidence of that fact on site at the school with a date on the endorsement showing the endorsement was made before the advertisement.
+(10) All schools that advertise that they are endorsed by any business establishment, manufacturer, organization or individual engaged in the cosmetology field shall maintain written evidence of that fact on site at the school with a date on the endorsement showing the endorsement was made before the advertisement.